 - Although they have similar chemical structures, CBD is a non-psychoactive compound.
 CBD does not give off a euphoric feeling like THC.

-- CBD weakly binds to CB1 receptors, if it is able to bind at all.
+- CBD weakly binds to CB1 receptors, if it can bind at all.
 It can interfere with THC bindings and weaken the psychoactive effects of THC.